NISYSLAB/Emory-BMI-GSoC/README.md

 or
 b) meta-extraction (retrieve images in real-time from scanners to the research cluster and store the metadata in a mongo database) -> app-layer (compute scanner utilization from the mongo database, and store in an output csv file, developed in java).

-**Proposed Methodology:** Private tags, used in conjunction with the public tags.
+**Expected Outcomes:** Private tags, used in conjunction with the public tags.
 Currently, png-extraction module that extracts the DICOM metadata from the DICOM files do not consider private tags.
 That must be extended to support certain private tags.
 Approach (a) above is recommended as it does not require an existing PACS, rather just a set of DICOM images.

-**Benefits:** Scanner utilization will be more accurate and can be visualized better.
+Scanner utilization will be more accurate and can be visualized better.

-**Deliverables:** A more complete scanner utilization (suvpar) module.
+As a deliverable, a more complete scanner utilization (suvpar) module by end of this project timeline.
 If this is proposed as a full-time (large-size) project, a front-end should be developed as well, extending the existing Eaglescope-based dashboard.

 **Required Skills:** Python or Java, Javascript (optionally, for front-end), and prior experience with DICOM would be a plus.